Tyler Johnson Tweets He’s Out As Theo On ‘The Young And The Restless’

 Finally, after many questions, the actor sent out a new message that thanked supporters for tuning in to watch his on-screen alter ego on the soap.

 “I’ve always been an optimist.
-Today isn’t an end, but a new beginning.
+Today isn’t an end but a new beginning.
 Thank you to everyone tuned in to watch “Theo Vanderway”- it was all a blast.
 The future is bright.
 Love you all,” read his tweet.

-The final note to devotees received a lot of attention with Twitter users chiming in bemoaning the loss of Dina’s (Marla Adams) previously unknown grandson.
+The final note to devotees received a lot of attention, with Twitter users chiming in bemoaning the loss of Dina’s (Marla Adams) previously unknown grandson.
 Others also pointed out that Johnson unfollowed many sudser fans.

 Those who replied wished the actor the best of luck in his future work, and they thanked him for bringing Theo to life in Genoa City.
 Many expressed their sadness at losing the hunky character, who could sometimes be a villain.

-On today’s episode, Theo saved Dina’s memorial by livening up the party and playing his grandmother’s favorite song, getting her children and grandchildren to dance with him.
+In today’s episode, Theo saved Dina’s memorial by livening up the party and playing his grandmother’s favorite song, getting her children and grandchildren to dance with him.
 Even Lola (Sasha Calle) smiled at him even though she dumped him several weeks ago after they spent one night together.
 Of course, Kyle (Michael Mealor) did not appreciate it, and he left with Summer (Hunter King).
 For several weeks, Kyle complained vehemently about his cousin and warned the Abbotts that Theo is somehow trying to scam them.
 Summer promised Kyle that Jack (Peter Bergman), Ashley (Eileen Davidson), and Traci (Beth Maitland) would see through his lies and not allow him to steal Dina’s legacy.
 It looks like his last storyline will have something to do with Dina’s will.